zeroamps/Tooling/Git/README.md

 ***

 For public repositories I use of course [GitHub](https://github.com) and for private repositories I use [Bitbucket](https://bitbucket.org) which is free up to 5 team members.
+I recommend to watch this course on Pluralsight [How Git Works](https://app.pluralsight.com/library/courses/how-git-works/).

 ## Git commands for daily use